AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 External API Guardrails and limitations section has been updated.
 [Read more](../../automating/using/external-api.md#guardrails)

-The Privacy Management Overview page has been updated to include information on the Thailand’s Personal Data Protection Act (PDPA) and the Brazil's Lei Geral de Proteção de Dados (LGPD).
+The Privacy Management Overview page has been updated to include information on the Thailand's Personal Data Protection Act (PDPA) and the Brazil's Lei Geral de Proteção de Dados (LGPD).
 [Read more](https://helpx.adobe.com/campaign/kb/campaign-privacy-overview.html#whatisgdpr)

 The Mobile channel guide has been reorganized and improved.
 A new guide Configuring mobile channels has been added with technical documentation on mobile configuration.
 [Read more](../../administration/using/push-tracking.md)